LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

    entities or rules for the category own multifile predicates contributed by other entities)

-Some properties such as line numbers are only available when the category is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Some properties, such as line numbers, are only available when the category is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
 Moreover, line numbers are only supported in :term:`backend Prolog compilers <backend Prolog compiler>`